CMPUT301W23T33/QR-Quest/README.md

 file much easier to intepret):
 ![image](https://user-images.githubusercontent.com/90273567/220496831-bb1d7505-cb95-4b8c-b88f-bfce78e9364a.png)

-5.Do not forget to commit regularly.
+5. Do not forget to commit regularly.
 When finish, push the code to your branch and create a pull request.
-Project board will be updated later (Please remember the naming conventions for branch)
+Project board will be updated later (Please remember the naming conventions for branch) (DO NOT PUSH DIRECTLY TO DEVELOP BRANCH OR MAIN BRANCH, ONLY PUSH CODE TO YOUR BRANCH).
+If you do not have a branch, create one using
+`git checkout -b <branch name with conventions>`